syncfusion-content/javascript-docs/js/WebAPI/OlapChart.md

 [POST&nbsp;&nbsp;/Api/OlapChart/WordExport](http://js.syncfusion.com/demos/ejServices/api/OlapChart/WordExport)

-It exports the PivotChart control at the instant to an Word document.
+It exports the PivotChart control at the instant to a Word document.

 ### URL parameters